Contreras knocks in four as Cubs dump Cardinals | Sports-Games

 Contreras knocks in four as Cubs dump Cardinals

 Cubs starting pitcher Yu Darvish (7-1) struck out 11 batters while holding the Cardinals to just one hit -- a Matt Carpenter homer -- in seven innings.
 He didn't issue a walk.
 Reliever Jeremy Jeffress pitched a scoreless ninth inning for his fifth save.
-Darvish has allowed one run or none in each of his past seven starts.
+Darvish has allowed no more than one run in each of his past seven starts.
 He has held the Cardinals to two runs in 13 innings in two victories against them this season.

 Cardinals starting pitcher Jack Flaherty (2-1) lasted just 2 2/3 innings.
 Contreras did all the damage against him, hitting a two-run single in the first inning and a RBI single in the third.
 Contreras tacked on a solo homer in the sixth inning off of reliever Jake Woodford.